htcondor/htcondor/docs/version-history/development-release-series-89.rst

    less likely for multiple instances of HTCondor on the machine to collide.
    :ticket:`7789`

+-  Added `oauth-services` method to the python-bindings :class:`~htcondor.Submit` class.
+   The python-bindings :class:`~htcondor.CredCheck` class can now be used to check if the OAuth services that a job needs are present before the job is submitted.
+   :ticket:`7606`

 New Features:

 -  The Python API now includes the job status enumeration.